aurel333/VPA-Autopilot/README.md

 It is possible to specify a list of namespaces that will be ignored by the controller by passing a comma separated list to the parameter `excluded-namespaces`.
 It is also possible to ignore all namespaces matching a label key/value by setting `excluded-namespaces-key` and `excluded-namespaces-value`.
 These namespaces will not be reconciled at all.

-The generated VPAs all have a common label defiled by the parameters `vpa-label-key` and `vpa-label-value` (by default `mks-managed: true`) and only affect the CPU resource to be compatible with JVM workloads.
+The generated VPAs all have a common label defiled by the parameters `vpa-label-key` and `vpa-label-value` (by default `vpa-autopilot-managed: true`) and only affect the CPU resource to be compatible with JVM workloads.

 Limitations: